sijinli/sijinli.github.io/_posts/2016-04-20-how-to-write-makefile.md

 ---
 layout: post
-title: How to write Make file
+title: How to write Makefile
 comments: true
 ---